 Experience Old West charm at one of Colorado’s many historic hotels.
 These unique, one-of-a-kind properties are sure to delight.
 They range in price from wallet-friendly to upscale, luxury.
-Some are basic with the amenities, others, such as the Broadmoor, are five-star.
+Some are basic with the amenities, and others, such as the Broadmoor, are five-star.

-List of Historic Hotels in CO
+Oldest Hotels in CO

-Map of Historic Hotels in CO
+Map of Oldest Hotels in CO

 Featured Historic Hotels

-Guide to Staying at the Oldest Hotels in Colorado
+Staying at Historic Hotels in Colorado

 The oldest hotels in Colorado are a treat for history buffs and anyone that enjoys unique lodging options.
 There is a wide selection of this type of lodging in the state that can suit anyone’s budget or region.
 They are sure to provide a memorable, comfortable experience.

 Wherever you’re traveling in the Centennial State, consider staying at one of these properties and uncovering the mysteries and stories of their past.
 Some of the historic hotels are fairly basic while others are upscale, with 3, 4, and 5-star accommodations available.